 Various characters mention that Kirk Lazurus is a five-time Academy Award winner.
 As of the film's release, Katharine Hepburn holds the record for most acting Oscars ever won, with four.
-No real actor has ever won five.
+No real actor, or actress, has ever won five.

-In one of the special features on the director's cut DVD, Ben Stiller said he has been developing ideas for this movie for about 8-10 years.
-One of his first ideas was that the movie was going to be about actors going to a "fake boot camp" for a couple of weeks and coming back with Post Traumatic Stress Disorder.
+In one of the special features on the director's cut DVD, Ben Stiller said he has been developing ideas for this movie for about eight to ten years.
+One of his first ideas was that the movie was going to be about actors going to a "fake boot camp" for a couple of weeks and coming back with P.T.S.D.
 When Stiller started out in Hollywood, he had a lot of colleagues going into war movies and they would attend a "fake boot camp" in order to prepare for their roles.
-He found it ridiculous and this was an early inspiration on what would become Tropic Thunder (2008).
+He found it ridiculous, and this was an early inspiration on what would become Tropic Thunder (2008).

 It took fifteen takes to get Steve Coogan's nose to bleed during the video conference scene with Tom Cruise's character.
 Each actor's part was filmed separately, with Justin Theroux serving as Cruise's stand-in during Coogan's filming.

-During the battle scene near the start of the "film within the film", Jeff Portnoy (Jack Black), yells, "You call in that snake 'n' nape and get us some boom-boom NOW!"
-Used extensively by American forces during the Vietnam era, "snake and nape" was a close air support ordnance made up of 250-lb.
-Mk-81 "Snake-Eye" bombs and 500-lb.
-M-47 napalm canisters.
-Essentially, Jeff Portnoy's character "Fats" was telling the radio operator to call for airplanes to come in and drop a combination of conventional bombs and napalm on the enemy so the wounded could be evacuated.
+During the battle scene near the start of the "film within the film", Jeff Portnoy (Jack Black), yells, "You call in that snake and nape and get us some boom-boom NOW!"
+Used extensively by American forces during the Vietnam era, "snake and nape" was a close air support ordnance made up of 250-pound MK-81 "Snake-Eye" bombs, and 500-pound M-47 napalm canisters.
+Essentially, Jeff Portnoy's character "Fats" was telling the radio operator to call for airplanes to come in and drop a combination of conventional bombs and napalm on the enemy, so the wounded could be evacuated.

 The poster for "The Fatties" behind Jeff Portnoy (Jack Black) in the trailer features the names of a few of the film's actual crew members: costume designer Marlene Stewart, editor Greg Hayden, director of photography John Toll, and screenwriter Justin Theroux.
 In addition, the poster contains the DreamWorks Pictures logo, the Dolby Stereo logo, and a fictional composite of several MPAA ratings (reading "PG - Parental Guidance - under 11 requires accompanying parent or guardian").

-Whereas for this film director Ben Stiller planned to play a secondary character but ended up playing the main character, the situation was the opposite for another film he directed: The Cable Guy (1997), in which Stiller planned to play the main character, but ended up playing a secondary character.
+Whereas for this film, Ben Stiller planned to play a secondary character, but ended up playing the main character.
+The situation was the opposite for another film he directed, The Cable Guy (1997), in which Stiller planned to play the main character, but ended up playing a secondary character.

 In the "never go full retard" scene, Kirk cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
 In reality, Sellers was only nominated for Being There, just like Penn for I Am Sam.